πΊοΈ Understanding Levels

 Important World Settings

-Let's explore the most commonly used settings you'll encounter:
+Let's explore the most commonly used settings you'll encounter, working roughly top to bottom through the panel above:

 Game Mode